Flexible non-parametric regression models for compositional data: Simulation studies

-Figures \ref{divergences1} and \ref{divergences2} show graphically the results of the comparison of $\alpha$-$k$-$NN$ and $\alpha$-kernel regressions with KLD regression with no zeros and zero values present, respectively.
+Figures \ref{divergences1} and \ref{divergences2} show graphically the results of the comparison of $\alpha$--$k$--$NN$ regression with KLD regression with no zeros and zero values present, respectively.
 Note that values below $1$ indicate that the proposed regression models have smaller prediction errors than the KLD regression.
-For the first case of no zero values present (Figure \ref{divergences1}), when the relationship between the predictor variable(s) and the compositional responses is linear ($p=1$), the error is slightly less for KLD regression compared to $\alpha$-$k$-$NN$ regression.
-The relative error is smaller though between the $\alpha$-kernel and the KLD regressions.
-In all other cases (quadratic, cubic and segmented relationships), the $\alpha$-$k$-$NN$ and the $\alpha$-kernel regressions consistently produce more accurate predictions.
+For the first case of no zero values present (Figure \ref{divergences1}), when the relationship between the predictor variable(s) and the compositional responses is linear ($\nu=1$), the error is slightly less for KLD regression compared to $\alpha$--$k$--$NN$ regression.
+In all other cases (quadratic, cubic and segmented relationships), the $\alpha$--$k$--$NN$ regression consistently produces more accurate predictions.
 Another characteristic observable in all plots of Figure \ref{divergences1} is that the relative predictive performance of both non-parametric regressions compared to KLD regression reduces as the number of components in the compositional data increases.

 The results in the zero values present case in Figure \ref{divergences2} are, in essence, the same compared to the previous case.
-When the relationship between the predictor variables is linear, KLD regression again exhibits slightly more accurate predictions compared to the $\alpha$-$k$-$NN$ and the $\alpha$-kernel regressions, while the opposite is true for most other cases.
-Furthermore, the impact of the number of components of the compositional responses on the relative predictive performance of both non-parametric regressions regression compared to the KLD regression varies according to the relationship between the response and covariates, the number of predictor variables and the sample size.
+When the relationship between the predictor variables is linear, KLD regression again exhibits slightly more accurate predictions compared to the $\alpha$--$k$--$NN$ regression, while the opposite is true for most other cases.
+Furthermore, the impact of the number of components of the compositional responses on the relative predictive performance of both non-parametric regressions compared to the KLD regression varies according to the relationship between the response and covariates, the number of predictor variables and the sample size.

-\subsection{Computational efficiency of the $\alpha$-$k$-$NN$ regression}
+\subsection{Computational efficiency of the $\alpha$--$k$--$NN$ regression}

+The linear relationship scenario (that is, when the degree of the polynomial in Equation (\ref{linear}) is equal to $\nu=1$), but without zero values was used to illustrate the computational efficiency of only the $\alpha$--$k$--$NN$ regression.